 3. Boating Tour Guides

 There are hundreds upon hundreds of boating excursions and sailing trips.
 And of course, each of those trips requires an on-deck guide that knows the ins and outs of liveaboard life, the area you’re exploring, and how to make the most of any boating trip experience.
-Marine tours are designed to suit travelers of all kind, who are either passionate about the water beyond the line of sight, or at least curious about it.
-From the Amazon to the Galapagos Islands to the towering icebergs in the Antarctic, you can become a boat tour guide in all parts of the world.
+Marine tours are designed to suit travelers of all kinds, who are either passionate about the water beyond the line of sight, or at least curious about it.
+From the Amazon to the Galapagos Islands to the towering icebergs in the Antarctic, you can become a boat tour guide in all parts of the world and build a successful career in the boating industry.

 One anonymous head chef of a superyacht detailed his experiences in an interview with Munchies.
 He described the challenges of keeping enough produce on board to feed an entire crew, as well as the benefits.
 “I’m learning all the time.
 My boss sent me on a cooking course in Thailand, and when it’s off-season, he’s got me working in his Michelin-starred restaurant,” he said.
-And then, in addition to pretty good wages, tips are pretty high, too.
+And then, in addition to pretty good wages, tips are pretty high too for a cooking career in the boating industry.